Cryptic Studios: Star Trek Online

 On July 27, 2008, Cryptic announced that they had acquired the license to continue development of a Star Trek based MMORPG previously developed by Perpetual Entertainment.
 Earlier, on March 13, 2008, Star Trek news site TrekMovie.com reported Cryptic Studios as the developer for Star Trek Online based on unnamed sources, confirming a several-weeks-old rumor.
 Star Trek Online was officially launched on February 2, 2010.
 The game resembles an action-oriented MMORPG, with combat and features divided between Space environments and Ground environments during play.

 Neverwinter

 In late August 2010, Atari and Cryptic announced the development of Neverwinter, a Dungeons & Dragons MMORPG.
 Neverwinter was released on PC in 2013, Xbox One in 2015, and PlayStation 4 in 2016.

-Magic: The Gathering
+Magic: Legends

 On June 7, 2017, Cryptic announced their new project, an MMORPG based on Magic: The Gathering.
 It was later revealed under the name Magic: Legends.

 It was announced on June 29, 2021, that the game would shut down on October 31, 2021, before the end of its open beta.